gkouros/refnerf-pytorch/README.md

 If you already have poses for your own data, you may prefer to write your own custom dataloader.

-MultiNeRF includes a variety of dataloaders, all of which inherit from the base
+Ref-NeRF includes a variety of dataloaders, all of which inherit from the base
 [Dataset class](https://github.com/google-research/multinerf/blob/main/internal/datasets.py#L152).